Testing the effect of the diabetes drug Liraglutide in Alzheimer's disease

 Duration: 3 years

-In this study, the researchers are going to test the effect of Liraglutide in the treatment of Alzheimer's disease patients, to see whether this new drug reduces brain inflammation and prevents neuronal damage using a type of brain scan called PET scan.
+In this study, the researchers are going to test the effect of liraglutide in people with Alzheimer's disease, to see whether the drug has positive effects on brain function and cognition.

 Donate now to support research projects like this, and transform the lives of people with dementia.

 Our Drug Discovery programme is leading the search for new dementia treatments

 Search for answers to common questions about dementia research